life-itself/strategy/materials/Overall SCQH 2021.md

 ## Notes

 - Gdoc complete but brief
-- Unpublished, but we semi-published a Critical Point deck: Slide Deck in drive: [[Why we exist slide deck]]
+- Unpublished, but we semi-published a Critical Point deck: Slide Deck in drive: [[Critical Point 2021 deck]]

 ## Links